 For financial reporting purposes, an entity must include appropriate risk factors that market participants would consider in determining fair value.
 Risk factors include risk related to model uncertainty, liquidity, credit or other risks (such as a risk premium that a market participant would consider in pricing a complex financial instrument).
-To the extent that risks are not incorporated in the valuation estimate or valuation model, supervisors expect banks to make adjustments to estimates of fair value to ensure the valuation properly reflects all appropriate risks, consistent with a market participant view.

-If changing market conditions and associated risks are not included in a model valuation, adjustments to the model or to the valuation may be necessary to reflect what the transaction price would have been on the measurement date for a financial instrument.
-These adjustments should be made consistently with the assessment of risk and uncertainties surrounding the valuation of the item.
+To the extent that risks are not incorporated in the valuation estimate or valuation model, supervisors expect banks to make adjustments to estimates of fair value to ensure the valuation properly reflects all appropriate risks, consistent with a market participant view, in accordance with applicable standards and guidance.
+If changing market conditions and associated risks are not included in a model valuation, adjustments to the model or to the valuation may be necessary under accounting standards to reflect what the transaction price would have been on the measurement date for a financial instrument.
+These adjustments should be made consistently with the assessment of risk and uncertainty surrounding the valuation of the item.
 However, adjustments should not be made if they do not result in a better estimate of fair value.
+Institutions should follow the relevant accounting guidance for such valuations and related adjustments.

 Banks should be aware that some regulatory adjustments required by prudential filters or used for risk management purposes may not be appropriate for financial reporting purposes.
 For example, discount adjustments for a large block of financial instruments cannot be made to fair valuations when these instruments are market observable (ie level 1) for financial reporting purposes, but may be considered for risk management purposes under prudent valuation guidance.
 However, supervisors expect banks to have rigorous governance and control processes for all valuation adjustments, regardless of whether they are for risk management, regulatory or financial reporting.
-Fair values used for financial reporting purposes must be internally reconciled to valuations used for risk management and regulatory purposes.
-Any significant differences should be understood by senior management and reported to the board.
+Significant differences, if any, between fair values used for financial reporting purposes and valuations used for risk management and regulatory purposes should be understood by senior management and appropriately documented, including reporting to the board or appropriate governance committee.

-Supervisors expect that a bank will have valuation and risk management processes that explicitly assess valuation uncertainty and include this as part of information communicated to the board and senior management.
+Supervisors expect that a bank will have valuation and risk management processes that explicitly assess valuation uncertainty and that assessments of all material valuation uncertainty are included in the information communicated to the board and senior management.

 Outside of actual transactions, uncertainty about the current value of a financial instrument should be viewed as an inherent characteristic of the valuation process.
-Uncertainty is specific to the instrument and to the point in time the valuation is effected, and is not exclusive to any individual valuation methodology.
+Uncertainty is specific to the instrument and to the point in time the valuation is effected, and is not exclusive to any specific valuation methodology.

 Many factors can give rise to valuation uncertainty.
-Some are related to the specific instruments being valued and may include, for example, complexity of payoffs stemming from embedded non-linearities and option-type structures; longer term maturity; and the absence of readily available market prices on closely related instruments that can guide the valuation through arbitrage and comparison.
+Some are related to the characteristics of the instruments being valued.
+These may include, for example, complexity of payoffs stemming from embedded non-linearities and option-type structures; longer term maturity; and the absence of readily available market prices on closely related instruments that can guide the valuation through arbitrage and comparison.
 Each of these are features that can lead to greater uncertainty about current valuation.
-Similarly, aspects not related to the design of the instrument can influence the uncertainty around its value.
+Other factors that can influence valuation uncertainty are related to the trading environment.
 For instance, the depth and breadth of the market in which it is traded will affect its liquidity and hence the price at which a transaction can take place.
 In addition, characteristics of the holder can be important.
 The liquidation of a position that represents a significant share of the overall supply of a particular instrument will likely affect the market price and so will have an impact on the realised value for the seller.
+Such adjustments may not be appropriate in all cases for financial reporting purposes.